 “The discussions among the group were very beneficial.”

 “The instructor showed very resourceful background and experience.”

 “All sections of the course were related to my field.”

 “Adequate answers were given to specific questions.”

-1 days –The training will commence at 09.00 and finish at 17.00, with appropriate refreshment and breaks.
+1 day –The training will commence at 09.00 and finish at 17.00, with appropriate refreshments and breaks.